 The Lioness of Leith is a new pub on Duke Street, just off the foot of the walk.
-It opens across from Tesco and after a big refit of a long-abandoned pub.
+It opens across from Tesco after an extensive refit of a long-abandoned pub.
 I never visited the old pub, too scared to venture inside after watching the police needing to pile on in, shields up, to deal with trouble there.

 What a transformation.
 The Lioness of Leith is striking.
 They’ve put big windows up.
-Rather than dark and scary the pub is now open, bright and inviting.
-I was there for a late lunch on a Saturday afternoon and there were plenty of families with kids.
+Rather than dark and scary, the pub is now open, bright and inviting.
+I was there for a late lunch on a Saturday afternoon, and plenty of families had kids.

 The inside is equally as transformed.
 There are big tables (and some annoyingly small seats), quirky decorations(a parrot on a chandelier over the bar, a boar’s head and a Mr Stay Puft Marshmallow Man), an arcade machine and lights.
 I notice on Foursquare that someone’s already added it to a “Hipster” list.
 Harsh… but probably fair.

-As it was the weekend we had access to the lunch menu and opted for the half chicken.
+As it was the weekend, we had access to the lunch menu and opted for the half chicken.
 It was a close call.
 I’m used to half chickens being suitable for one person.
 That’s not the case at the Lioness of Leith.
-We shared it between the two of us, after adding lovely Yorkshire puddings, roast potatoes and carrots and couldn’t finish.
+After adding lovely Yorkshire puddings, roast potatoes and carrots, we shared it between us and couldn’t finish.
 It was £9 for the half chicken and £3 for each extra.
-That would be expensive for a single person but this really was more than enough for two.
+That would be expensive for a single person, but this was more than enough for two.

 The food was good.
 I’ll certainly go back.
-I took a peek at the weekday menu as it was handily on display outside and that looked a bit scary.
+I took a peek at the weekday menu as it was handily on display outside, which looked a bit scary.
 A little posh for a Leith pub, perhaps and maybe this is where the hipster image came from.
-Based on the weekend success I’d risk the weekday food.
+Based on the weekend’s success, I’d risk the weekday food.

 They’re not too active.
 I hope they perk up because it does make all the difference to me now.
 I want local venues with characters that I can talk to easily.